Polydile/dile-app-drawer/README.md

 - **close()**: Closes the menu.
 - **toggle()**: Changes the state, from open to close or close to open.

+## Events

+- **dile-app-drawer-click-outside**: This custom event is dispatched when the drawer panel is closed because a user click outside the menu layer.

 ## CSS customization

 There are some CSS custom properties to customize the style and the animation.